-The popularity of diet trends shows no signs of slowing down, and we’re constantly deluged with another “breakthrough” that tells us what we should or shouldn’t eat.
+The popularity of diet and weight loss trends shows no signs of slowing down, and we’re constantly deluged with another “breakthrough” that tells us what we should or shouldn’t eat.
 Most of the time, these claims are little more than an exaggeration, unfairly used for someone else’s gain.
 This time, though, when news broke of the carcinogenic condition of certain processed meats, the Internet was finally abuzz for good cause.
 Why is processed meat bad?

 There has long been a group of care providers – myself included – who have cautioned our patients and clients against processed meat, pork, and shellfish.
 Our reasons might come from different places, but the deduction that some meats simply weren’t intended to be eaten has been shared by many.

 Why is processed meats bad?
 While not widely accepted, the recent news of studies and statements that these meats may cause cancer has brought the subject to the cutting edge once again.
 With Paleo and low carb eating plans increasingly popular, it’s important to have these discussions and examine our diets.

 Are we stuffing our diets with carcinogens for the sake of limiting carbs?
 Is bacon causing cancer?
 The answers aren’t necessarily black and white, but for me they are clear: pork, shellfish, and processed meat are not worth the risk.

 Thanks to “clickbait” communications, news is broken in one of two ways: without exception, either the issue at hand is extremely dangerous or the critics are overreacting and it’s a non-issue.
 Half of the articles condemn all meat everywhere, and the other half read as though a little carcinogen never hurt anybody.